 pi-dee-ah: Greek for "paideia" - to teach, instruct, guide, train and nurture

-In 1963, the Supreme Court ruled in Abington v Schempp that public schools may not require devotional use of the Bible, however, the Court explicitly acknowledged that the academic study of the Bible in public schools is clearly constitutional, and is a critical part of a solid education.
+In 1963, the Supreme Court ruled in Abington v Schempp that public schools may not require devotional use of the Bible, however, the Court explicitly acknowledged that the academic study of the Bible in public schools is clearly constitutional, and is a critical part of a complete education.

 If you live in North or South Carolina and would like to see your public high school offer an elective, academic Bible class, please contact us.
 We will partner with you and your local school and community to help implement these classes.
 Please note that in an academic Bible class, each student will utilize both the course textbook, The Bible and Its Influence, and their personal copy of the Bible.
 This is an accredited textbook that fully upholds the First Amendment.
+It has been well-received in the educational community having been introduced in 640 high schools in 43 states.
+More than 140,000 students have benefited from the study of the course’s content covering the Bible from Genesis to Revelation.

 "This book (The Bible and Its Influence) splendidly illustrates the importance of the Bible for understanding western culture.
 It does so in a way that is respectful towards Jewish and Christian tradition and that also appreciates the light shed on the Bible by modern historical study.
 It takes an ecumenical approach that avoids confessionalism but is appreciative of the positive role that the Bible can play in our society.
 It is an excellent illustration of the way the Bible can and should be taught in American public schools."
 John Collins, Ph.D, Professor Yale Divinity School